Martin Lyons, Executive Chef

 Teddy has been recognized in Sante Magazine, Yankee Foodservice, and the Providence Business News.
 He has also been named an exceptional bartender by Providence Monthly.
 His Espresso Martini was voted the “Best drink to keep you up at night”, and his White Sangria was voted the “Best Sangria” by RI Monthy.

-Jamie, General Manager
+Jamie, Restaurant Manager

 Jamie’s career began at the young age of 14, her interest in the hospitality industry piquing during her first job in a bakery.
 When she began studying sociology at the University of New Hampshire, she had the opportunity to work in some of the Seacoast’s renowned restaurants and bars, including Smuttynose Brewing Company, Fury’s Publick House, the Dover Brickhouse, and the acclaimed Mombo restaurant, where Jamie found her passion for fine dining.